openharmony/docs/en/application-dev/reference/apis-notification-kit/js-apis-inner-notification-notificationActionButton.md

 # NotificationActionButton

-The **NotificationActionButton** module provides APIs for defining the button displayed in the notification.
+The **NotificationActionButton** module provides APIs for describing the button displayed in the notification.

 > **NOTE**
 >